-Date Description of flooding 1947 Flooding along the River Ouse in March 1947 due to channel capacity being exceeded.
-Flooding was caused primarily by the melting of a large volume of snow that had fallen across a prolonged cold spell in January and February that year.
-1968 Flooding along the River Ouse in March 1968 due to channel capacity being exceeded.
+Date Description of flooding 1968 Flooding along the River Ouse in March 1968 due to channel capacity being exceeded.
 1978 Flooding along River Ouse in 1978 due to the overtopping of flood defences along the watercourse.
 1982 Flooding along the River Ouse in January 1982 due to the overtopping of flood defences along the watercourses.
 Flooding was caused by a prolonged period of rain over the few weeks leading up to the flood event.
 1991 Flooding along the River Ouse in February 1991 due to the overtopping of flood defences along the watercourses.
 1995 Flooding along the River Ouse in January and February 1995.
 2000 Flooding along the River Ouse in the Autumn of 2000 due to the overtopping of flood defences along the watercourses.
 Highest water level ever recorded on the River Ouse and there was widespread flooding of the river's major tributaries.
 This flood followed a period of extreme rainfall; the autumn of 2000 was the wettest since rainfall records began in 1766.
 Flood defences protected many areas, but there was flooding of 540 properties in York and a further 3,500 threatened.
 The A19 at Fulford was impassable for 9 days and affected many other major and minor roads.
 2012 Flooding along the River Ouse in September 2012 due to channel capacity being exceeded.
 The River Ouse rose to a level of over 5 metres above normal, and the city's flood defences successfully protected more than 1,000 properties.
 There were however over 200 properties directly affected by flood water including residential properties at Leeman Road, Lower Ebor Street, Alma Terrace, Fulford and Naburn.
 2015 Heavy rainfall through December 2015 (Storm Desmond at the start of December was followed by Storm Eva which in turn was followed by the average monthly rainfall for December falling within a 48 hour period) led to flooding in a number of communities, but the most severe and widespread flooding was seen between Boxing Day and New Year in York.
 Levels on the River Ouse rose above 5 metres, but there was also very heavy local rainfall over the Foss catchment.
 Over 600 properties were flooded during the event.
+2019 Heavy rainfall in March 2019 led to flooding in York.
+The River Ouse peaked at 3.8m at the Viking Recorder in York City Centre.
+2020 Storm Ciara and Storm Dennis in February 2020 caused flooding along the River Ouse.
+2020 Hurricane Epsilon in October 2020 caused flooding along the River Ouse.
+2021 Storm Christoph in January 2021 caused flooding along the River Ouse.
+2022 Storm Franklin in February 2022 caused flooding along the River Ouse.

-4.3.5.2 Flood Defences
+4.2.5.2 Flood Defences